 - As they do things that require that information

 - Providing information for a service

-Typically someone who recognises the value in an ongoing relationship with your brand.
+Typically once someone recognises the value of an ongoing relationship with your brand.
 Onboarding is not a one-and-done action, but rather a process of becoming better "known" overtime.

 An "onboard" customer looks different for every brand.
 Complete profiles might include: